SNPGuard/snp-guard/README.md

 sudo systemctl disable multipathd.service

 # disable EFI and swap partitions in /etc/fstab
-# already done if a new VM was created using our script
+# note: already done if a new VM was created using our script
 sudo mv /etc/fstab /etc/fstab.bak

+# Shut down VM
+sudo shutdown now
 ```

 ### Step 3: Prepare template for attestation